ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/create-a-prerelease.md

 ## Prerequisites

-* To be a part of required projects specific to the HPC system.
-For example, models deployed to `Gadi` require access to the `vk83` project to be run.
+- **Join the required projects specific to the HPC system**<br>
-* At least `write` access to the Model Deployment Repository.
+    For models deployed to `Gadi`, join the `vk83` project, by requesting membership on the respective [vk83](https://my.nci.org.au/mancini/project/vk83/join) NCI project pages.

+    For more information on joining specific NCI projects, refer to [How to connect to a project](https://opus.nci.org.au/display/Help/How+to+connect+to+a+project).

+- **_Write_ permissions to the related Model Deployment Repository** To request write permissions for a specific Model Deployment Repository, please [contact ACCESS-NRI](/about/contact/).

 ## The model deployment repository